 Centennial Ferris Wheel

 The Bean in Millennium Park

 Magnificent Mile Luxury Shops

-We drove to Chicago from Detroit, but once we arrived we parked our car with the valet and hiked around town on foot.
-The city has an awesome bike sharing program where you can pay a flat fee for daily rentals, or rent by the hour and drop bikes off in other locations around town.
-You can also use Uber or Lyft to get around, which are cheaper than taxis and tell you the total fare beforehand.
-There is also a subway system and an above ground train called the “L” which can get you wherever you need to go.
+We drove to Chicago from Detroit, but we parked our car with the valet and hiked around town on foot once we arrived.
+The city has an awesome bike-sharing program where you can pay a flat fee for daily rentals or rent by the hour and drop bikes off in other locations around town.
+You can also use Uber or Lyft to get around cheaper than taxis and tell you the total fare beforehand.
+There is also a subway system and an above-ground train called the “L” to get you wherever you need to go.

-I personally prefer to visit in spring, summer, or fall when it’s warmer and there are more activities and events happening, but it’s awesome all year ’round, and there’s always so much to do no matter the weather.
+I personally prefer to visit in spring, summer, or fall when it’s warmer and more activities and events are happening, but it’s awesome all year-’round, and there’s always so much to do no matter the weather.

 Duck indoors, shop, hit up any of the amazing museums in the area, hunker down in a cafe or take your camera and umbrella out and get some great shots of the moody weather and the city’s skyline.

 What would you add to this guide?
 Did I leave anything out?
 Feel free to ask me questions, leave advice, or share your favorite memory in Chicago below in the comments!

 Follow Me for More: @AnnieFairfax